 First things first.
 You’ve probably searched “Can you freeze milk kefir?” because the label says not to.

 The producers don’t recommend freezing milk kefir.
 The high water content means your milk kefir will separate after thawing.

 However, milk kefir is perfectly safe to freeze and thaw.
-Just give it a stir afterward, and the texture will restore slightly.
+Just stir it afterward, and the texture will restore slightly.

 The most important thing is that you use thawed milk kefir in cooked dishes, like soups and stews, or baked goods, like cakes.
 Don’t drink it like you would non-frozen milk kefir, as the texture won’t be appealing.

-If you’ve ever frozen yogurt, expect the texture changes to be very similar!
+If you’ve ever eaten frozen yogurt, expect the texture changes to be very similar!

 How To Freeze Milk Kefir The Easy Way

 When it comes to the process of freezing milk kefir, you have two options.
 The first will take 5 minutes max and is good if you have plenty of freezer space.